Python-World/python-mini-projects/projects/Wikipedia Search Wordcloud/README.md

 `pip install` the models in `requirements.txt` from your command prompt.

 ### How to run the script
 Run like any other python file.
 Upon executing, the wordcloud image will be saved to the current directory.
-The script will also promt a y/n if the user wants to see the generated image during execution.
+The script will also prompt a y/n if the user wants to see the generated image during execution.
 ![script execution](script_execution.jpg)

 ## *Author Name*